MuteJester/Simple_Image_Processing_Library/README.md

   ## SIPL-Mole

-  Mole is a deraction based drawer , mole takes angles and distances as parameters and draws the equivalent on a jpg image Here are some examples of Mole functionality. more info about Mole Usage can be found in the wiki tab of this project.
+  Mole is a direction based drawer , mole takes angles and distances as parameters and draws the equivalent on a jpg image Here are some examples of Mole functionality. more info about Mole Usage can be found in the wiki tab of this project.